 And let's remember that Samsung got in there well ahead of Apple, packing the Samsung Galaxy S4 with a barometer and sensors for humidity and temperature.

 "The whole sensor field is going to explode," were Tim Cook's works last year.
 "It's a little all over the place right now… with the arc of time it will become clearer."

-- Here's what we think the iPhone 6 should look like
+- Here's our review of the iPhone 6